Geography of Iowa: Midcontinent rift

 Buried deeply within Iowa's bedrock, the Midcontinent Rift System can be seen clearly in magnetic anomaly maps of Iowa.
 This is a billion-year-old tectonic plate scar that extends from Kansas through Lake Superior.
 This rift is not seismically active.

 Seismic activity

 No major active fault lines exist in Iowa, and Iowa is one of the most seismically stable states in the U.S. With the exception of the 1968 Illinois earthquake which caused the water tower at Lineville to leak, no injuries or significant damage has ever been caused by earthquakes in Iowa.
-Occasional small earthquakes occur near Fremont County in the far southwest, and the Sioux City area can occasionally be shaken by nearby tremblors.
+Occasional small earthquakes occur near Fremont County in the far southwest, and the Sioux City area can occasionally be shaken by nearby temblors.
 Large earthquakes associated with the New Madrid Fault of far southern Illinois and Missouri can occasionally be felt in eastern Iowa.
 Recent earthquakes centered in Oklahoma have also been felt in Iowa, but have caused no damage.